 The Workers’ Compensation Act is a North Carolina law that covers all aspects of workers’ compensation, including determining which benefits you could receive when filing a successful claim.

-When you hire the attorney team at Farmer & Morris Law, PLLC, we will work as hard as possible to help you receive the benefits you are due.
-Receiving these benefits can provide significant financial assistance for your family when you cannot earn your salary.
+When you hire the attorney team at Farmer & Morris Law, PLLC, we will work as hard as possible to help you receive your due benefits.
+These benefits can provide significant financial assistance for your family when you cannot earn your salary.
 If your injury leaves you needing medical care and prevents you from working, our lawyers are ready to help.

-When you cannot work because of injuries you suffered at the workplace, you can try to receive a reimbursement of some of your wages under workers’ compensation.
+When you cannot work because of injuries you suffered at the workplace, you can try to receive a reimbursement for some of your wages under workers’ compensation.
 Under the law, you are only eligible for wage compensation once your disability exceeds 21 days.
 You also are only eligible to receive two-thirds of your normal weekly wage.

 Sometimes, your wage compensation does not start as early as it should.
 You also may find disagreements regarding when your wage reimbursement should stop.
 For example, the insurer may believe you can return to work earlier than you think you can.
 Our lawyer team will help with these situations.

 Medical Cost Reimbursement